peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

    print(f'Model is quantized and saved at "{quant_path}"')

-- Run the model with vllm:
+- Run the model with vLLM:

 .. code-block:: python